-Today I’m going to talk about the 7 core stages in the customer lifecycle and the #1 mistake (or deadly sin) to avoid in each stage.
+Today, I’m going to talk about the 7 core stages in any customer’s lifecycle and the #1 mistake (or deadly sin) you must avoid in each stage.

 I say “deadly” sins because these mistakes over time can erode your sales and profits and eventually put you out of business.
-So as you go through the list make a note where you can improve to make your business more stable.
+So as you go through the list, make a note of where you can improve to make your business more stable.

 Here are the 7 stages of the customer lifecycle that I’m going to cover:

-For example, if you rely on search engine optimization (SEO) as your only traffic source, then you could be out of business tomorrow if Google decides to switch up the ol’ algorithm.
+For example, if you rely on search engine optimization (SEO) as your ONLY traffic source, then you could be in trouble tomorrow if Google decides to switch up their algorithm.

-Or if you rely only on pay per click (PPC) search traffic then your margins shrink to zero if strong competitors start driving up bids and stealing your traffic.
+Or if you rely only on pay-per-click (PPC) search traffic as your ONLY source of traffic, then your margins could shrink to zero if strong competitors start driving up bids and stealing your traffic.

 The trick is to NEVER stop looking for more sources of profitable traffic.
 Here’s a short list of traffic sources to help you diversify:

-- Try Bing/Yahoo is you’re only using Google now
+- Add Bing Ads if you’re only using Google Ads now

-- Social media advertising (i.e. Facebook, Twitter, LinkedIn)
+- Social media advertising (i.e. Facebook Ads, Instagram Ads, etc)

 - Test direct mail with sales letters and/or postcards